 To quantify spatial patterns of macrophyte abundance and annual disturbances, in May 1985 we established four 2×2-m marked grids in the low zone at each site (Fig. 2).
 Grids were separated by at least 1 m, but placement was dependent on topographic constraints and was therefore not randomly positioned.
-Where possible, grids were positioned on rock surfaces with sufficient space for each 2×2-m grid between the mid-zone mussel bed and the very low zone P. torreyi bed.
+Where possible, grids were positioned on rock surfaces with sufficient space for each 2×2 -m grid between the mid-zone mussel bed and the very low zone P. torreyi bed.
 To facilitate photography, we sought surfaces with relatively homogeneous topography.
-Each grid was divided into four contiguous 1×1-m plots (Fig. 2A).
+Each grid was divided into four contiguous 1×1 -m plots (Fig. 2A).
 In each grid, we selected two diagonally opposed plots for the spatially explicit analysis (Fig. 2A, plots A and B).
 The configuration of these plots, whether upper left/lower right or lower left/upper right, was determined by flipping a coin.
-Each selected plot was further subdivided into $0.5 \times 0.5$ -m quadrats (Fig. 2B).
+Each selected plot was further subdivided into 0.5×0.5 -m quadrats (Fig. 2B).

-In July of each year, we photographed each of the $0.5\times0.5$ -m quadrats (Fig. 2B; 32 quadrats/site) using a photographic framer (Lundalv, 1971, 1986; Torlegard and Lundalv, 1974).
-The device consisted of a $0.5\times0.5$ -m aluminum-sampling frame, to which a camera was mounted by four upright 1-m-long aluminum angleirons.
-Notches in the two upper corners of the frame allowed us to fit the device over each quadrat in the
+In July of each year, we photographed each of the 0.5×0.5 -m quadrats (Fig. 2B; 32 quadrats/site) using a photographic framer (Lundalv, 1971, 1986; Torlegard and Lundalv, 1974).
+The device consisted of a 0.5×0.5 -m aluminum-sampling frame, to which a camera was mounted by four upright 1-m-long aluminum angleirons.
+Notches in the two upper corners of the frame allowed us to fit the device over each quadrat in the same orientation and position each time by holding the notches against the two screws that marked the upper corners of each quadrat.
+To facilitate laboratory analysis, we identified and recorded species lists for each quadrat during photographic sampling.

 Fig. 2.
 Design of the mosaic grid monitoring study.
-At both E-BB and P-BBM space limitation for Grid IV forced a $1\times4$ -m rectangular shape, rather than a $2\times2$ -m square.
+At both E-BB and P-BBM space limitation for Grid IV forced a 1×4 -m rectangular shape, rather than a 2×2 -m square.
 (A) Grid layout.
-(B) Configuration of a $1\times1$ -m subplot (plot A or B).
-(C) Detail of each $0.5\times0.5$ -m subsubplot, showing the 5-cm buffer zone for each plot that was not included in the spatially explicit analysis.
+(B) Configuration of a 1×1 -m subplot (plot A or B).
+(C) Detail of each 0.5×0.5 -m subsubplot, showing the 5-cm buffer zone for each plot that was not included in the spatially explicit analysis.